 Which to Use In Your Garden?

 These two materials are often used in gardening and can be beneficial for your plants.
 So, which should you use in your garden?

 Perlite is often found in soil mixes and potting soils because it improves aeration and drainage.
 Remember those two: drainage and aeration.

 Because drainage is one of perlite’s specialties, when you’re planting things like succulents or cacti that do not like constantly moist soil, perlite is a great option.
-Perlite is often thought of as a lightweight sand substitutes.
+Perlite is often thought of as a lightweight sand substitute.

 Uses for Vermiculite

-Vermiculite is really good at water retention, so it’s best for seed germination or when you grow water loving plants like tomatoes and lettuce.
+Vermiculite is really good at water retention, so it’s best for seed germination or when you grow water-loving plants like tomatoes and lettuce.

 Vermiculite acts like a constant watering can for your plants with its moisture retention properties, while making sure they don’t stay too wet.
-That’s why vermiculite is a favorite in organic gardening and as a potting soil for plants.
+That’s why vermiculite is a favorite in organic gardening and as potting soil for plants.